* Assets: $6,855,615,466 (2017)

 (5) International Higher Education and Strategic Projects: These initiatives seek to support the humanities, the arts, and higher education as a means of helping to “stabiliz[e] fragile democracies” and “create favorable conditions for their participation in global networks of research and culture.”
 Moreover, AWMF tries to promote “integrative engagement” with scholars in all academic disciplines—most importantly in the social sciences—to facilitate the creation of “equitable societies in the face of deepening inequality.”

-In addition to the support it has given to many hundreds of academic institutions, AWMF has also awarded grants to such organizations as the Aspen Institute, the Brookings Institution, Environmental Defense, the Environmental Working Group, Human Rights First, the Migration Policy Institute, the Tides Foundation, the Tides Center, the Trust for Public Land, the Urban Institute, and the World Resources Institute.
+In addition to the support it has given to many hundreds of academic institutions, AWMF has also awarded grants to such organizations as the Aspen Institute, the Brookings Institution, Environmental Defense, the Environmental Working Group, Human Rights First, the Migration Policy Institute, the Tides Foundation and Tides Center, the Trust for Public Land, the Urban Institute, and the World Resources Institute.

 To view a list of additional noteworthy grantees of AWMF, click here.